risk-first/website/introduction/Development-Process.md

 ![A Dangerous Development Process](images/generated/introduction/development_process_2.png)

-We can all see this would be a disaster, but why?
+We can all see this might end in disaster, but why?

 Two reasons: